Ponzi schemes are investment traps designed to lure people with promises of quick and easy money.

 Once you have your evidence in hand, here are the main places you can report a Ponzi scheme:

-1. Lodge a Complaint in SCORES
+1. File a Complaint in SCORES

 In India, the Securities and Exchange Board of India (SEBI) is the primary regulatory authority for the stock market and financial investments.